 Finish the sentence

-Present students with an unfinished sentence that they need to complete.
+A fast and easy way to activate your students and collect input is to present them an unfinished sentence that they need to complete.
 This can be a statement, a content question or a sentence in which students can tell something about themselves.
-A fast and easy way to activate your students and collect input!

 Ask the students to consider a concrete question or statement.
 Formulate the question in the most open way possible so that students will have to come up with their own clarification, argument or explanation.